Oregon's report card

 - Be viewed as one of a larger accountability system.

-Gives designations for Title I schools:
+ODE gives designations for Title I schools:

 Identifies the lowest and highest performing Title I schools using a methodology that considers proficiency, growth, subgroup growth, graduation and subgroup graduation.
 Title I schools are schools receiving federal funds to meet the needs of at-risk and low-income students.
+(More information about the Title I school designations.)

 Priority, Focus and Model Schools